Carapet07/Data-Science-projects/Credit_Card_Fraud_Detection/README.md

 Dataset: https://huggingface.co/datasets/dazzle-nu/CIS435-CreditCardFraudDetection

-All the code I'll write in .py files instead of .ipynb because I lack practice with working with classes and functions.
+All the code I'll write in .py files instead of .ipynb because I lack practice/experience in working with classes and functions.
-So this project is something like training.
-All the functions are written in the src/data_preprocessing.py folder and executed in main.py .
-The data_preprocessing.ipynb is just for testing code and then transferring it in the .py file.
+So this project is something like training/learning new things, new tech, learning how to write clear, readable and maintainable code.
+All the functions are written in the src/data_preprocessing.py folder and executed in main.py.
+The data_preprocessing.ipynb is just for testing code/functions and then transferring them to the .py file.

 When I am done with the standard ML
     as loading data, visualizing, preprocessing(which is very complex for this dataset that involves different types of data to deal with), training.